How you import from and export to Canada.

 Tariff rate quotas in the agreement have been tailored specifically to the UK.

 There is no outward tariff rate quota for cheese in the UK-Canada trade agreement.
-However, UK cheese exports to Canada continue to be eligible under the EU reserve of Canada’s WTO cheese quota until 31 December 2023.
+UK cheese exporters will be able to export cheese tariff free, if the importer is a license-holder under the non-EU sources reserve of Canada’s WTO cheese quota.

 Rules of origin